Bec Hill

-Rebecca Natani Hill is an Australian comedian, writer, presenter, actor, director, and YouTuber born in Adelaide who is now based in the UK.
+Rebecca Natani Hill (born 4 November 1986) is an Australian comedian, writer, presenter, actor, director, and YouTuber born in Adelaide who is now based in the UK.

 Career

-She incorporates arts and crafts into her stand-up routines in something she calls paper puppetry.
+Hill incorporates arts and crafts into her stand-up routines in something she calls paper puppetry.
 It can be likened to pop-up books or the Japanese storytelling technique Kamishibai.

-Hill took part in the first edition of the UK Kids' Comedy Festival, part of the 2019 Leicester Comedy Festival.
-Her show, "Bec Hill Treats You Like a Child", won the festival's award for Best Kids Show.
+She took part in the first edition of the UK Kids' Comedy Festival, part of the 2019 Leicester Comedy Festival.
+Her show, "Bec Hill Treats You Like a Child", won the festival's award for Best Kids' Show.

-In 2016, she was a co-host of Sky's "DC Fancast" and "DC Fancast: Unmasked" with Des Taylor and Rick Edwards.
+In 2016 she was a co-host of Sky's "DC Fancast" and "DC Fancast: Unmasked" with Des Taylor and Rick Edwards.
 She has also appeared on several series of CBBC's panel show The Dog Ate My Homework, and starred in the 2014 Sundance UK Grand Jury Prize-winning short film "Russian Roulette", directed by Ben Aston.

-In February 2021, she appeared on Channel 4's 8 Out of 10 Cats Does Countdown (episode 5 from series 21) alongside Susie Dent in Dictionary Corner.
+In February 2021 she appeared on Channel 4's 8 Out of 10 Cats Does Countdown (episode 5, series 21) alongside Susie Dent in Dictionary Corner.

-She hosts podcasts including A Problem Squared with Matt Parker, The DesignSpark Podcast, and Con Sessions.
+She hosts podcasts including A Problem Squared with Matt Parker, The DesignSpark Podcast, and Con Sessions, as well as a 'Hatewatch' podcast of the Netflix show Emily In Paris, aptly named Enemy in Paris.

 She has collaborated with Jay Foreman on three of his YouTube videos, entitled "Dinosaurs", "Fiddle With Your Balls" and "Robot Olympics".

-Hill also presents CITV show Makeaway Takeaway, an arts-and-crafts comedy sketch show for 6–11-year-olds.
+Hill also presents CITV show Makeaway Takeaway, an arts-and-crafts comedy sketch show for 6-11-year-olds.